 Albania’s famous furgons (mini-buses) have now been banned from operating in most parts of the country leaving official buses as the only public transport option.
 I suggest renting a car or taking your own.
 It’s more convenient although Albanian roads are notoriously bad.
 Watch out for potholes, missing manhole covers, stray dogs, donkeys and pedestrians on the roads, even on the ‘motorways’.

 Albanian cuisine is a mixture of Balkan, Mediterranean, Greek, Turkish and Italian cuisines.
 There’s a lot of grilled meat, pizza, pasta, soups and salads plus fish in the coastal regions.
-The food is generally tasty but not particularly interesting and not at all inventive.
+The food is generally tasty, especially in the country, but not particularly interesting and not at all inventive.

 More Places to Visit